 This approach will help to ensure that early and preventative intervention is the norm.
-It should reduce the incidence of extreme behaviour and make sure that the use of physical intervention is rare.
+It should reduce the incidence of extreme behaviour and assist in ensuring that the use of physical intervention is rare.

-If a child's behaviour deteriorates so that he/she is a danger to himself or others it may be necessary to use restrictive physical interventions to prevent him/her hurting him/herself or others.
+If a child's behaviour deteriorates so that he/she is a danger to himself or others it may be necessary to use restrictive physical interventions to prevent them hurting themselves or others.
 These interventions would be emergency measures or interventions if all other routes have been exhausted.

-11. Assessing and Managing Risks for Children who present Challenging Behaviours
+12. Assessing and managing risks for children who present challenging behaviours

-The term 'risk' refers to any circumstances which could lead to adverse outcomes for the child or others.
+The term 'risk' refers to any circumstances which could lead to adverse or harmful outcomes for the child or others.